 Susan Tolle, M.D., Chair, Oregon POLST Coalition

 Susan Tolle is the Director of the OHSU Center for Ethics in Health Care and a practicing internal medicine physician.
-She is also a founding member of the Oregon POLST Task Force and Chairs the Research Committee for the National POLST Paradigm.
+She is also a founding member of the Oregon POLST Task Force.

 Valerie Jimenez, Executive Director, Oregon POLST Program